saurabhsutar192/Todo-Graphql/README.md

+**If you want to use it locallu connect your own database in server/index.js

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).